 L.L.
 McKinney is an author whose works include YA fantasy literature A Blade So Black, A Dream So Dark, and the upcoming A Crown So Cursed.
 They are all part of her Nightmare-Verse series, a modern take on Alice in Wonderland with a Black girl lead.
 McKinney is a staunch advocate for equality and inclusion in the publishing industry.
 She also co-founded the Juneteenth Book Fest and created the hashtags #PublishingPaidMe and #WhatWOCWritersHear.
-She is an avid reader and writer since childhood, and was a greeting card writer at Hallmark.
+She is an avid reader and writer since childhood and was a greeting card writer at Hallmark.
 McKinney is also an avid gamer and studied video game design in college.
 McKinney is a lifelong comics fan and can tell you all about speculative fiction projects like shows and films.
 Buffy, Star Wars, Wonder Woman, DC Comics, there’s little she doesn’t know.
 Obviously, McKinney is a true Blerd who knows the culture.

 McKinney’s Love for Comics and the Character of Nubia

 Much to the delight of fans of DC Comics, Wonder Woman, Nubia, or love seeing Black girls as leads, L. L. McKinney announced in May 2020 that she would publish Nubia: Real One.
 This would be a young adult graphic novel of the classic, if underutilized, character.
 Finally, Nubia gets a much-needed comeback!
 At last, this historically Black character gets the shine she’s long been denied.
-Best of all, the writer her loves the character and will settle for nothing but the best stories for her.
+Best of all, the writer loves the character and will settle for nothing but the best stories for her.
 Tapping into the YA audience, McKinney introduces a whole world of new young fans eager to see a dynamic and powerful character who looks like them.
-Robyn Smith illustrations expertly set the tone of McKinney’s words.
+Robyn Smith’s illustrations expertly set the tone of McKinney’s words.

-The story is expertly-paced, crafted and filled with plenty of believable dialogue (most importantly believable AAVE), friendships, relationships and family.
-It also features a diverse cast of supporting characters, size and gender inclusion.
-Nubia as a protagonist is fun, brave, vulnerable, emotional, fearful and brave all at various points.
+The story is expertly-paced, crafted, and filled with plenty of believable dialogue (most importantly believable AAVE), friendships, relationships, and family.
+It also features a diverse cast of supporting characters, size, and gender inclusion.
+Nubia as a protagonist is fun, brave, vulnerable, emotional, fearful, and brave all at various points.
 She is human despite being super.
 She is a teenager many of us have either been or can recall having met in our lives.
 Also explored are themes such as racism, police brutality, white privilege, not belonging, hiding oneself, and wanting to find oneself.
 Perhaps the biggest and most difficult question Nubia: Real One poses is when to keep your head down and when to stand up, especially when the world doesn’t see you as a person.

 Want to see a layered, imperfect, complex, scared-but-badass protagonist who has to learn and stand up for what’s right?
 Go ahead and treat yo self to this well-written and lovingly illustrated story.

-Be sure to purchase yours where ever books are sold, but start with McKinney’s website here!
+Be sure to purchase yours where ever books are sold but start with McKinney’s website here!

 This Black Girl Knows What’s Best for This Iconic Character